Makamisa

-Makamisa (English: After Mass) is an unfinished novel written by Filipino patriot and writer José Rizal.
+Makamisa (English: After Mass) is an unfinished novel by Filipino patriot and writer José Rizal.
 The original manuscript was found by historian Ambeth Ocampo in 1987 while going through a 245-page collection of papers.
 This draft is written in pure, vernacular Lagueño Tagalog and has no written direct signature or date of inscription.

 The novel has only one chapter.
-It runs for only ten pages and is hand-written in the old orthographic ancillary glyphs.
-Although written in a different language, its style, characterization and setting mirror those of Rizal's two previous works, Noli me tangere and El filibusterismo which he wrote in Spanish.

-The chapter ends with a short unfinished sentence:
+It runs only ten pages and is hand-written in the old orthographic ancillary glyphs.
+Although written in a different language, its style, characterization, and setting mirror those of Rizal's two previous works, Noli Me Tángere and El filibusterismo, which he wrote in Spanish.
+The chapter ends with a short, unfinished sentence:

 which in English is equivalent to:

-which therefore satisfies the theory of it being unfinished.
+which satisfies the theory of it being unfinished.
 The novel explores the mysterious ill-temperament of the town curate, Padre Agaton.
 Rizal later restarted work on Makamisa, using Spanish.
 However, the novel remained unfinished.
-The draft in Spanish was later translated to Filipino (under the name Etikang Tagalog: Ang Ikatlong Nobela ni Rizal) by Nilo S. Ocampo, of the University of the Philippines Diliman College of Arts and Letters.
+The draft in Spanish was later translated to Filipino (under the name Etikang Tagalog: Ang Ikatlong Nobela ni Rizal) by Nilo S. Ocampo of the University of the Philippines Diliman College of Arts and Letters.